sfc-gh-kchilds/SnowConvert/lab_instructions/readme.md

 ![Snowflake Connection](images/image029d.jpg)

-Once complete you will see all the stats and notice a few suggested fixeds by the AI.
+Once complete you will see all the stats and notice a few suggested fixes by the AI.
 Go ahead and filter to see the suggested fixes by the drop down and you will see the three issues it is suggesting to fix

 ![Snowflake Connection](images/image029e.jpg)